5.3 Gang Activity and Youth Violence: Guidance

 All agencies are empowered to share information without permission for the purpose of crime prevention under Section 115 of the Crime and Disorder Act 1998, although obtaining consent is good practice.

-In considering whether to share information, professionals should also refer to the BSCB Information Sharing Code of Practice and the Government’s information sharing advice for safeguarding practitioners.
+In considering whether to share information, professionals should also refer to the BSCP Information Sharing Code of Practice and the Government’s information sharing advice for safeguarding practitioners.

 Professionals should seek advice from their safeguarding lead if they are in any doubt as to whether or not information should be shared.